Water Protection Program

 Additional information regarding selected qualifying watersheds can be found in Section VIII of the Request for Proposals and in the applications forms.

-For this request for proposals, all applicants must also have an accepted Nine Element Watershed Management Plan or approved alternative.
-Innovative nonpoint source stormwater demonstrations may also be considered.
-Department staff will host a conference call with eligible organizations.
+All applicants must also have an accepted Nine Element Watershed Management Plan or approved alternative.
+Innovative nonpoint source stormwater demonstrations or stream protection projects may also be considered.

-Variable award amounts will be based on the number of eligible applicants, and depend on the ability of the recipient to mobilize, remain on schedule, and achieve the implementation milestones of the best management practices in their watershed management plan.
+Variable award amounts will be based on the number of applicants, amount of funding available at the time of the request and depend on the ability of the recipient to mobilize, remain on schedule, and achieve the implementation milestones of the best management practices in their watershed management plan.
 Project periods of up to three years will be considered.
-Minor revisions to costs and scope of work will be negotiated prior to final approval of the project.
+Costs and scopes of work will be refined prior to final approval of the project.
 The project sponsor is required to provide 60/40 match ratio of the total project cost with non-federal dollars or in-kind activities.
 Applicants will be required to maintain a 60/40 federal to nonfederal contribution ratio on a semiannual basis through the duration of the project and should develop the project budget accordingly.

 By applying for this award, the applicant verifies that it, its board of directors, and all principals are currently in compliance with all state and federal environmental laws and court orders issued pursuant to those laws, and that all environmental violations have been resolved at the time of this application.Funding will be based upon performance.
 Funding restrictions will occur if projects fall behind on their scheduled milestones.
 If a project is not meeting their milestone deadlines, a reduction of funding will occur.